ChatGPTKnowledge CutoffGPT-5GPT-5.6LLM Training DataAI SearchGEOChatGPT SEO

 Which AI model has the most current knowledge?

-For trained knowledge without retrieval, GPT-5.5 has the most recent cutoff at December 1, 2025 — the most current of any widely available model.
-Claude 4 and o3 follow at March 2025 and August 2025 respectively.
-For effectively real-time knowledge, Gemini 2.5, Grok 3, and Perplexity have live search integration with no meaningful training cutoff constraint.
+For trained knowledge without retrieval, Grok 4.5 technically has the most recent training cutoff at February 1, 2026.
+GPT-5.6 Sol/Terra/Luna follow at February 16, 2026.
+Claude Fable 5 and Claude Opus 4.8 both cut off at January 2026.
+For effectively real-time knowledge, Gemini 3.6 Flash, Grok 4.5 with search enabled, and Perplexity Sonar have live search integration with no meaningful training cutoff constraint.

 Will LLMs eventually have no training cutoff?